 Department of Drama and Theatre, University of Hawai

-James R. Brandon has been a force in the development of Asian theater studies since the 1960s with his work on Southeast Asian, pan- Asian, and especially Japanese forms.
+James R. Brandon (1927-2015) was a force in the development of Asian theater studies since the 1960s with his work on Southeast Asian, pan- Asian, and especially Japanese forms.
 Dr. Brandon was a Professor of Theater at the University of Hawaii beginning in 1968, and he helped build a program around the intersection of scholarship and the performance of Asian genres.
-He is one of the most widely recognized and highly honored theater instructors anywhere in the world.
+He was known one of the most widely recognized and highly honored theater instructors anywhere in the world.
 The Japanese government has recognized him with the Order of the Rising Sun, Gold Rays with Rosette.
 Other honors he has received include Fulbright grants for research in Japan, the Fujio Matsuda Scholar Award, and the International Theatre Institute’s Uchimura Prize.

 Department of Music Research, College of Music, University of the Philippines

 José Maceda (1917–2004) was born in Manila and studied piano and composition at École Normale de Musique de Paris in France.
 After returning to the Philippines to play professionally, he moved to the United States to study musicology at Columbia University and anthropology at Northwestern University.
 As an ethnomusicologist, Professor Maceda devoted much of his time to studying the music of the Philippines and Southeast Asia.
 He wrote extensively about his research for publications in North America, Europe, and Asia.
 Among his many honors were the Fumio Koizumi Prize for Ethnomusicology in Tokyo and the title of National Artist of the Philippines.
 The French government named him an Officier dans l’Ordre National du Mérite and a Chevalier de la Légion d’Honneur.

 John M. Rosenfield